Target audience analysis is an integral part of any content marketing strategy.

 Also, it is important to figure out if the target audience you want to reach is ready to buy what you are selling.

 If not, you are losing time – and money.
 And you don’t want to keep doing that, do you?

 In this article, we will guide you step by step through the process of identifying your target audience.
-That will lead you to the more cost-effective creation of your marketing strategy.
+This 20-minute read will lead you to the more cost-effective creation of your marketing strategy.

 What is target audience analysis and why do we need it?